scimusmn/jts-astronaut/README.md

   1. Open Windows Menu
   2. Type `run`
   3. Enter `netplwiz`
-  4. Uncheck ‘users must enter a username and password’
+  4. Uncheck `Users must enter a username and password to use this computer`

 #### Disable Windows Update Service: